 Easy configuration and monitoring should be offered by each provider for businesses to configure their communication in a way they see fit.
 Such freedom of configuration should include custom call routing, blocking international destinations, scaling capacity up and down, selecting media streaming codecs, etc.

+At a technical level, virtual PBXs and SIP trunking relies upon the Session Initiation Protocol.
+A Virtual PBX can improve efficiency by directing callers to the right person or department.
 SIP trunks can improve existing PBX infrastructures and offer custom routing.
 Companies are no longer obliged to pay for more capacity than they need.

 Upfront costs are minimal, whereas the return on investment immediate!